jtamames/SqueezeMeta/docs/source/SQMtools.rst

 When generating a subset, the TPM and copy number of functions can be rescaled so it becomes relative to the reads included in the subset, instead of to the reads included in the original object.

 For example, upon loading a project into *SQMtools*, the copy number of each function represents the average number of copies of that function per genome in the whole community.
-If we then run `subsetTax` to select the contigs belonging to a taxa of interest, the copy numbers in the subsetted object will have a different interpretation depending on whether we rescale or not.
+If we then run :doc:`SQMtools/subsetTax` to select the contigs belonging to a taxa of interest, the copy numbers in the subsetted object will have a different interpretation depending on whether we rescale or not.

 - **If no rescaling is performed**, the copy numbers in the subset will represent the average number of copies of each function in the full metagenome **that were coming from the taxa of interest**